cy33hc/ps4-ezremote-client/README.md

    http://hostname[:port]/url_path
    https://hostname[:port]/url_path

-     - hostname can be the textual hostname or an IP address
+     - hostname can be the textual hostname or an IP address. hostname is required
      - port is optional and defaults to 80(http) and 443(https) if not provided
+     - url_path is optional based on your WebDAV hosting requiremets
    ```

 Tested with following WebDAV server: